-Caution on Using Temporary Local User Accounts
+Note on Using Temporary Local User Accounts

-If necessary, you can create a temporary user account on the component host servers.
-Note, however, that using local accounts can cause issues when migrating Anzo or integrating with a central directory server.
-Any local user accounts must be assigned the same name, user ID, and group ID on all host servers and must also meet the requirements in Account Access Requirements above.
+If necessary, you can create a temporary user account on the platform component host servers.
+Note, however, that using local accounts can cause issues when migrating Anzo or integrating with a central LDAP server.
+Any local user account must also meet the requirements in Account Access Requirements above.